yury-lysogorskiy/lammps/doc/src/molecule.rst

 <atom_style>` command allows multiple-molecule templates to define a
 system with more than one templated molecule.

-The molecule file can be either in *native* format or in `JSON format
+The molecule file can be either in a *native* format or in `JSON format
 <https://www.json.org/>`_.
 The details of the two formats are described
 below.
 When referencing multiple molecule files in a single *molecule* command, each of those files may be either format.